sqlitecloud/docs/src/pages/docs/commands/get-info.md

 ## Description

-The GET INFO command is used to retrieve a single specific information about a **key**.
+The GET INFO command retrieves a single specific information about a **key**.
+The NODE argument forces the execution of the command to a specific node of the cluster.
-This command can be executed on a specific nodeid by using the NODE argument.

 ## Return